Best Cloud Storage

 Cloud storage stores files like documents, photos, etc. on servers familiarly known as “The Cloud”.
 The Cloud isn’t actually a ‘thing’, more of a name for a collection of physical servers that represent it.

-Individuals and businesses can rent cloud storage space via a cloud computing provider who offers cloud storage as a service.
+Individuals and businesses can rent storage space via a cloud computing provider that offers cloud storage as a service.

 Cloud storage is notoriously flexible, scalable, and reliable, offering “anytime, anywhere” access to your data and files.

 Because of its popularity, there’s no wonder that there are so many benefits, including:

 - Ease of use: Individuals, software testers, businesses, and developers can store and share files quickly without having to configure resources.

 - Security: It has the option to move data to a remote location for backup purposes.
 Compared to maintaining and running their own remote facilities, companies can save costs by investing in cloud storage.

 - Cost: When you sign up for a cloud storage service, you only pay for the amount of storage you actually use, so you won’t be paying out a big one-off fee.

 1. pCloud (Overall Best Cloud Storage)

 pCloud is one of the few cloud storage solutions that offer lifetime access within their plans.
 Lifetime access plans are great if you plan to use cloud storage for a long period of time.